treszkai/treszkai.github.io/_posts/2018-02-27-courseworks.md

 ## Informatics Research Review

-My [IRR](/files/2018-01-irr.pdf) at the University of Edinburgh, where I collected literature on noise-contrastive estimation, negative sampling, and generative adversarial nets, and aimed to give a fair comparison of these methods, trying to give a citation for every statement I make.
+My [IRR](/files/2018-01-irr.pdf) at the University of Edinburgh, where I collected literature on noise-contrastive estimation, negative sampling, and generative adversarial nets, and aimed to give a fair comparison of these methods, while trying to give a citation for every statement I make.